odriverobotics/ODrive/docs/odrivetool.md

 #### MacOS
 **This section needs more detail.
 Please consider adding detail if you got it to work.**
 You may be able to use [dfu-util](http://dfu-util.sourceforge.net/) to upgrade the firmware.
-You will need to convert the .hex file to a .dfu file.
-You may be able to do it with the python script [dfu-convert](https://github.com/plietar/dfuse-tool/blob/master/dfu-convert) or the c program [hex2dfu](https://github.com/encedo/hex2dfu).

-You probably need to force DFU mode, as per the instructions above.
+The command should be similar to the Linux instructions.

 ## Flashing with an STLink